Skip to content

 Native and React Native Hybrid Development

-If your project is native development, with some pages or business processes implemented using React Native, the SDK installation initialization configuration method is as follows:
+If your project is natively developed, with some pages or business processes implemented using React Native, the SDK installation and initialization configuration methods are as follows:

-• Initialization: Refer to iOS SDK Initialization Configuration, Android SDK Initialization Configuration for initialization configuration in the native project
+• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration for initialization configuration within the native project.

 • React Native Configuration: